gatsbyjs/gatsby/docs/blog/2017-02-21-1-0-progress-update-where-came-from-where-going/index.md

 on Github (by far the most stars on Github for a project of its type), been joined by **122 contributors**, and **downloaded 130,000** times!

-In mid-2016, I decided to [go full-time on Gatsby](https://www.bricolage.io/gatsby-open-source-work/) and started researching and prototyping ideas that are now coming together as Gatsby 1.0.
+In mid-2016, I decided to [work full-time on Gatsby](https://www.bricolage.io/gatsby-open-source-work/) and started researching and prototyping ideas that are now coming together as Gatsby 1.0.